deanwampler/spark-scala-tutorial/README.markdown

 That is, pipe-separated fields with the book of the Bible (e.g., Genesis, but abbreviated "Gen"), the chapter and verse numbers, and then the verse text.
 We just want to count words in the verses, although including the book names wouldn't change the results significantly.
 (Now you can figure out the answer to the "quiz" in the previous section...)

 Command line options can be used to override the defaults.
-You'll have to use `sbt` from a command window to use this feature, and you'll have to use the `run-main` task, which lets us specify a particular `main` to run and optional arguments.
+You'll have to use the Activator shell from a login window to use this feature, and you'll have to use the `run-main` task, which lets us specify a particular `main` to run and optional arguments.
+We have also defined some shortcut command aliases for many of the programs.
+In this case, you can either enter `run-main WordCount3` at the activator shell prompt.
+Or, you can use the alias `ex3`.
+Either way, you can add options after these terms.

 The "\" characters in the following and subsequent command descriptions are used to indicate long lines that I wrapped to fit.
 Enter the commands on a single line without the "\".
-I use `[...]` to indicate optional arguments, and `|` to indicate alternative flags:
+Following Unix conventions, `[...]` indicate optional arguments, and `|` indicate alternatives:

 ```
-run-main spark.WordCount3 [ -h | --help] \
+run-main WordCount3 [ -h | --help] \
   [-i | --in | --inpath input] \
   [-o | --out | --outpath output] \
   [-m | --master master] \